 Food-related careers are not just related to restaurants, however.
-You can find plenty of employment opportunities in the food science, dairy, meat, seafood, and agriculture industries, the hospitality industry, and of course nurturing the love food in future generations as a teacher.
+You can find plenty of employment opportunities in the food science, dairy, meat, seafood, and agriculture industries, the hospitality industry, and of course nurturing future food lovers as a teacher.

 You’ll be glad to know there are several very generous scholarships for food lovers.
 We’ve put together a few for you to start with.
 Remember, you can apply to all that you qualify for, so go ahead and start shortlisting.

-The Asparagus Club awards 10 scholarships every year to students attending full-time programs in food management, business or any other related course of study that qualified them for employment in the independent retail grocery industry.
+The Asparagus Club awards 10 scholarships every year to food lovers attending full-time programs in food management, business or any other related course of study that qualified them for employment in the independent retail grocery industry.
 Thus, the organization awards winners of each scholarship $2,000 per semester for 4 consecutive semesters.
-However, they must retain their full-time student status and earn a minimum 2.5 GPA.
+However, they must retain their full-time student status and have at least a 2.5 GPA.